Bruce Fein: Criticism of Bush, Clinton, Obama, and Trump administrations

 The George W. Bush administration's Terrorist Surveillance Program, which intercepted some communications without a warrant from the FISA court, incensed Fein enough to propose censure or even impeachment of Bush.
 He ridiculed Harriet Miers's Supreme court nomination, and was sharply critical of then-U.S. Attorney General Alberto Gonzales.

 In March 2007, he founded the American Freedom Agenda with Bob Barr, David Keene and Richard Viguerie.
-Notable published writings by Fein include articles advocating the impeachment of former U.S. presidents Bill Clinton and George W. Bush, and former U.S. Vice-President Dick Cheney.
+Notable published writings by Fein include articles advocating the impeachment of former U.S. presidents Bill Clinton and George W. Bush, and former U.S. Vice-president Dick Cheney.

 On September 2, 2008, Fein addressed Ron Paul's "Rally for the Republic" in Minneapolis, offering a critique of the Bush administration's interventionist policy and advocating a more non-interventionist foreign policy.
 Fein also harshly criticized the anti-terror policies of the Bush White House, including wiretapping and detention of terror suspects.
 In April 2009, Fein criticized President Barack Obama for declining to prosecute Bush administration officials for composing CIA memos justifying torture during interrogations.

 In 2011, Fein proposed impeaching President Barack Obama in connection with the 2011 military intervention in Libya.

 During the transition following the 2016 election of Donald Trump, the Supreme Court's decision in Korematsu v.
 United States was suggested as offering possible support for implementing his policies targeting all Muslims in the United States.
 Fein argued that subsequent revelations that the Court was misled, changes in attitudes, and notably the Congress passing the Civil Liberties Act of 1988 in which it apologized for the nation and made reparations for internment of Japanese Americans, history has in effect overturned the Korematsu decision.
-While the Supreme Court has not actually overturned Korematsu, Harvard University's Noah Feldman has come to the same conclusion, declaring that "Korematsu's uniquely bad legal status means it's not precedent even though it hasn't been overturned."
+While the Supreme Court had not actually overturned Korematsu, Harvard University's Noah Feldman has come to the same conclusion, declaring that "Korematsu's uniquely bad legal status means it's not precedent even though it hasn't been overturned."
 Both made arguments in line with Richard Primus' notion of "Anti-Canon" cases, those which have come to be seen as exemplars of faulty legal reasoning and / or decision making, with Feldman comparing Korematsu to Plessy v.
 Ferguson and Fein stating that it has "joined Dred Scott as an odious and discredited artifact of popular bigotry."